Local Time 20:42

 Kyoto city buses run from Kyoto Station around the city.
-The flat rate fare is 230 yen.
+The flat-rate fare is 230 yen.

-One-day bus passes are available on the bus or at the bus information centre at Kyoto Station and can be used for one day only on Kyoto City buses.
+One-day bus passes are available on the bus or at the bus information center at Kyoto Station and can be used for one day only on Kyoto City buses.
 Insert your card into the machine when you get off the bus.

 There are one-day (¥1200) and two-day (¥2000) passes for all buses and subways in Kyoto, known in Japanese as Kyoto Kankoh Ichi-nichi/Ni-nichi (one day/two days) Joh-sha-ken.
 These passes are valid for Kyoto city buses (green), Kyoto buses (white and red), the Karasuma underground line (north-south) and the Tozai underground line (east-west).